yenda420/training-plan/README.md

     * Create a database (e.g., `training_app`).
     * Import the database schema and initial data (including exercises) from the `training_plan.sql` file into your MySQL database.
 (You'll need to locate the exact SQL file name from your project structure).
 4.  **Database Connection:**
-    * Configure the database connection details (hostname, username, password, database name) within the relevant PHP files of the application.
+    * Configure the database connection details (hostname, username, password, database name) within the `db_connect.php` file.
 5.  **Access the Application:**
     * Open your web browser and navigate to the URL where the application is deployed.